yayinternet/cs193x-course/homework/hw1-listicle.md

 <section class="part" markdown="1">

 ## Submit

+Upload your completed homework to your GitHub repository and publish them, in the same way that you did with [Homework 0]({{relative}}/homework/hw0-welcome).

 Turn in the link to your GitHub repository and links to your two completed web pages via this form:
 - [Turn in Homework 1](https://goo.gl/forms/lK8Me9DqLTWtEOZA3)